 I did not do very well getting caught up with postings of past events.
 So going forward, the timeline might have some randomness to it as I am skipping right up to this summer of 2025.

-Ada and I planned a graduation trip to Portugal for a week in June.
+Ada and I planned a graduation trip to Portugal.
 We managed to carve a week out of the summer in June.
 We flew in to Porto with the plan of going straight to Braga to see Jamie and Leanne.
 Unfortunately, they had a last minute situation back in the States which they had to attend but they gave us lots of info on what to expect and suggestions on what to do and how to do it.
 After two days in Braga, we took the forty minute train trip back to Porto and stayed for two days.
 We then took a 3 hour train to Lisbon where we spent two days and then headed back to the States.

 Our plan was to do one venture a day and then spend the rest of the time wandering about, sitting in cafes, shopping, and allowing ourselves to take things as they came.